mipearson/gofer/README.md

   * Ensure that your user can ssh as itself to localhost using the key in `~/.ssh/id_rsa`.
   * Run `rspec spec` or `bundle install && rake spec`
+  * rbenv users can run `test.sh` and ensure their code works on Ruby versions we support

 ## Contributing